hogliux/semimap/README.md

 Also note, that as a static type, the contents of the `semi::static_map` will only be deleted when the program is exited.
 If you need to delete your key/values sooner then use the `clear` method.

-This container will be the topic of a cppcon talk: http://sched.co/FnL5
+This container will be the topic of a cppcon talk: https://www.youtube.com/watch?v=qNAbGpV1ZkU (slides: https://goo.gl/igwVxD )

 -Fabian

 @hogliux